Why these families are jumping at the chance to get their kids vaccinated against Covid-19 - KTVZ

 “I listened to the whole FDA advisory meeting last week,” she said.
 “I myself am a dental hygienist.
 My husband is a nephrologist — a kidney specialist.
 We have a large handful of physician friends around the area that we’ve listened to. … When you see that over and over and over again, with trusted pediatricians, you think, well, this is what they’re doing with their own child.
 So this is what we should do with ours.”

-She said it’s especially important to vaccinate her sons who are old enough because of the vulnerable people both parents work with.
+She said it’s especially important to vaccinate her sons because of the vulnerable people both parents work with.

 “I work at a pediatric dental office.
 I have a lot of kids that have underlying medical conditions.
 A lot of special needs patients that can’t wear a mask.
 My husband, being a nephrologist, has patients with kidney disease, patients that require dialysis.
 And these patients that he sees are not healthy, have several underlying conditions,” Wittenborn said.